Vzglyad (Russian TV program)

 Vzglyad (Взгляд, lit.
-'Outlook') is a popular Russian TV program, officially broadcast from 2 October 1987 to April 2001.
-It is one of the first programs that changed Russian notions on television.
-It is one of the main programs of the television company VID.
-Vlad Listyev is one of the creators and the first hosts of Vzglyad.
+'Outlook') was a popular Russian TV program, officially broadcast from 2 October 1987 to April 2001.
+It was one of the first programs that changed Russian notions on television.
+It was also one of the main programs of the television company VID.
+Vlad Listyev was one of the creators and the first hosts of Vzglyad.

 Vzglyad became one of the symbols of perestroika.
-It shook up the late 80’s soviet public notion of TV broadcasting and journalism in general.
+It shook up the late 80’s Soviet public notion of TV broadcasting and journalism in general.
 The program showed young hosts wearing informal clothing, live broadcasting and used popular music videos as music breaks.
-All of that was completely opposite to what an average soviet viewer had been used to—strictly rehearsed and censured programs.
+All of that was completely opposite to what an average Soviet viewer had been used to—strictly rehearsed and censored programs.
 Vzglyad was widely known and discussed by society and media.
 It was especially popular among urban youth who represented the interests of the new generation, a generation that wanted change.
 Usually, hosts invited guests, such as popular political figures or celebrities, and discussed present-day social issues.

 Russian journalist Vladimir Mukusev emphasized that the program’s strong side wasn’t the hosts but the guests.
 He once said in an interview that Vzglyad is not only a story because it influenced the government’s decision-making process.
 For example, for the first time the first legal Soviet millionaire Artyom Tarasov was shown to public within the walls of Vzglyad's studio.
 A discussion of high prices for party membership cards let to a grand scandal which, in its turn, led to enactment which created the legal basis for the country's transition to a multi-structural economy and a real market.

+Variations

+The format and success of Vzglyad inspired adaptations and variations in other Soviet republics and post-Soviet states.
+In Latvian SSR, the program Labvakar (Good Evening!) premiered on January 31, 1988, on Latvian Television (LTV).
+Following Vzglyad's model, Labvakar addressed social and political issues while subtly challenging Soviet censorship.
+It became a significant platform for pro-independence sentiment, contributing to Latvia's movement toward sovereignty.
+Labvakar became a trusted source of alternative information, garnering significant public support.
+The show’s popularity protected it from complete suppression, as it resonated with growing nationalist sentiments.
+By exposing Soviet injustices and promoting transparency, it contributed to the eventual restoration of Latvia’s independence on May 4, 1990.